homeops-tech/homeops-tech.github.io/_posts/2020-01-20-Provision-Puppetserver-with-Packer.md

 I started with a Centos 7 base for my installation as Puppet needs to be realtivly stable given most of the configurations flow from it.
 Centos is in my expierence the most common installation candidate in the puppet ecosystem.

 > Given the recent Centos news I may revisit this choice in the future.
-But I sometimes resolve to let things be somewhat static when they are this central.
+But I sometimes resolve to let things be somewhat static when they are this central especially in a home lab.

 I will cover migrating certificate authorities to [Vault](https://www.hashicorp.com/products/vault) in a future article, however to get started with we need to generate a Certificate Authority PEM puppet server will use to sign its own and agent certificates.